-Author has written 3 stories for Naruto, Harry Potter, and Assassin's Creed.
+Author has written 2 stories for Naruto, and Harry Potter.

-Hello fellow fanfiction readers and writers and welcome to my profile!
-In case any of you are wondering (which I genuinely doubt, but who cares), I myself have been perusing this magnificent website for more than a decade now, and have been writing my own stories for nearly as long (go figure).
-I hope you enjoy my additions to the Fanfiction Literary World.
+Hello, fellow FanFiction readers and writers, and welcome to my profile!
+In case any of you are wondering (which I genuinely doubt, but who cares), I have been perusing this magnificent website for more than a decade now, and have been writing my own stories for even longer (go figure).
+I hope you enjoy my additions to the FanFiction Literary World.

 Just so you know, my stories will be primarily based off the Harry Potter and Naruto Universes, though I will certainly venture into others should the inspiration strike me.
-At the moment, I am currently dabbling into the Assassin's Creed, One Piece, Bleach, Shokugeki no Souma, Avengers, Lord of the Rings, and Warcraft Universes, but only in certain elements.
+At the moment, I am currently dabbling into One Piece, Bleach, Shokugeki no Souma, Avengers, Lord of the Rings, Pokemon and Warcraft Universes, but only in certain elements.
 If anyone needs to contact me, feel free to PM me.
 I usually check my inbox at least once or twice a week.

 Disclaimer: Any story posted on this website or any other that is based off another author's creation is, obviously, FanFiction and, as such, is not being used for any purposes like profit, marketing, etc., except for my own entertainment and creative imagination.
 If it is ever revealed or indicated that the original author does not wish for this or any fanfiction to be written or continued, I will of course comply with their wishes and remove said work from this and any other website that it might be posted.

 So it looks like thanks to everyone's efforts, the youtuber has taken down the videos with my stories.
 I can't tell you how much I appreciate how all of you came together and helped accomplish this.
 I truly am incredibly thankful and grateful.
 However, there are still several other videos of different authors' stories posted across multiple youtube channels, and it is highly likely that this was done without permission.